boostorg/hana/doc/tutorial.md

 @snippet example/tutorial/tag_dispatching.cpp Vector

-The nested `struct hana { using tag = Vector; }` part is a terse way of controling the result of the `tag_of` metafunction, and hence the tag of the `vectorN` type.
+The nested `using hana_tag = Vector;` part is a terse way of controling the result of the `tag_of` metafunction, and hence the tag of the `vectorN` type.
 This is explained in the reference for `tag_of`.
 Finally, if you wanted to customize the behavior of the `print` function for all the `vectorN` types, you would normally have to write something along the lines of

 @snippet example/tutorial/tag_dispatching.cpp old_way